phpstan/phpstan-src/README.md

 ### Debugging

-1. Make sure XDebug is installed and configured.
+1. Make sure Xdebug is installed and configured.
 2. Add `--xdebug` option when running PHPStan.
 Without it PHPStan turns the debugger off at runtime.
 3. If you're not debugging the [result cache](https://phpstan.org/user-guide/result-cache), also add the `--debug` option.